StaniszewskiA/ArkheBert-Experiments/README.md

 This code is meant to be run on AGH UST supercomputers.

-# TODO: Perform regular BERT training of the dataset
+# TODO: Perform regular BERT training